watchlar2000/h-shop-hillel-2022/README.md

 # H-Shop
 Hillel Project 2022

 What you are about to look through is my first serious pet project called H-Shop.
 It is an e-commerce app.
 Feel free to play aroung with this app.
-Any feedback would be higly appreciated.
+Any feedback would be highly appreciated.

 ## Getting started